Moh7ven/alx-low_level_programming/0x0D-preprocessor/README.md

-"In this project, i learned preprocessor in C."
+"In this project, i learned prepocessor in C"